joereynolds/jn/README.md

 The config file lives inside `$XDG_CONFIG_HOME/jn/`.
 Usually this is `~/.config/jn/`.

-A complete configugration is below:
+A complete configuration is below:

 ```
 notes_location="~/my-special-place" # default is XDG_DOCUMENTS_DIR